Rio1010/asphalt-art-project/README.md

 1. Describe your project.

    - This project uses the picPainter classn to create an image of Bill Cipher.
-The code uses a variaty of while loopps and if statments and many methodes to complete this picture
+The code uses a variaty of while loopps and if statments and many methodes to complete this picture.
+I chose to paint Bill Cipher to celebrate the new "book of Bill".
+Gravity falls is one of my many favorites and filled with many mysteries and adventure.

 2. What are two things about your project that you are proud of?

-   - Im proud of bwing able to code this and the way it turned out
+   - Im proud of bwing able to code this and the way it turned out.

 3. Describe something you would improve or do differently if you had an opportunity to change something about your project.